sunfora/test_phpfs/README.md

 <img width="375" height="867" alt="image" src="https://github.com/user-attachments/assets/c30a09af-5dfd-4db5-9841-4b334d14433d" />

-The idea to use php as a turing complete preprocessor for C comes from the fact that php is a normal language, yet it is template language by default.
+The idea to use php as a preprocessor for C comes from the simple fact that php is a widely used and known language, yet by default it is a template language.

-So it is kinda perfect for embeding some stuff into a template and going with it.
+Basically php provides quite an abundance of ways you can represent a string and print it to the console / web page / file.

-Yet, mostly it is used only as a language for the web.
+Yet, mostly this power is hidden from us mortals and it is used only for the web.

-I really like php as a glue.
-Yes it is pretty ugly and sometimes unintuitive.
-But it is a duct tape.
+### An example of php as a quick no build solution
 In one project of mine I have used php to pack dynamically javascript web components.
-They consist of http template, css part and of course the class definition in a form of .js file.

-By default you must put everything into .js file, as strings basically.
+If you don't know, typically you would do something like this: http template, css and .js class definition.

+By default W3C wants it from us in a single .js file.
+Html here is nothing but a string.
-Which might be not so fun if your html is pretty large and ugly.
+Which might be slightly annoying if your html is pretty large and ugly.

-So instead of embeding these parts in javascript I have used php.
+So instead of embeding these parts in javascript file or having a complex build pipeline with build scripts.
+I have... used php to assemble the parts on the fly and spit them out.
+Achieving this ideal workflow where I just do ctrl + f5 in the browser and it just works.

-The same can be applied here in C: just think about it.
-We can embed weird stuff before compiler even reads a file and it never goes stale.
+### The same can be applied here in C
+Just think about it.
+We can embed weird stuff when compiler reads a file and it will never be stale again.
+No build scripts, no file watchers or other nonsense.
+Just a simple unity build + generation on demand when we need to embed some weird stuff.
-Instead of freaking scripts which you must invoke, this thing is invoked by your system automatically.
+Instead of having scripts which you must invoke, this thing is invoked by your system automatically.

+Also, you can manage dependecies here, for example nothing really stops you from writing github.php.
+Which will declare repositories you are aware of.
+And then you would just fetch individual files right from the github.

-Also, you can manage dependecies, prepare them after you download and basically construct your own simple build system in place make / cmkake whatever nonsense.
+By having adequate scripting language at preprocessor stage we might just construct our very own simple build system in place of make / cmkake whatever nonsense.
 And package managers.
-If you know php you don't need to know about all of that stuff until necessary and you can write whatever you like here.
+If you know php you don't need to know about all of that stuff until you hit the necessety to integrate with a project which uses these build tools.

-Because it is a normal turing complete language which is also... imperative.
-And... object oriented.
+That's the idea.

 ## start